digitalthink/Lightbox-JS/README.md

 * Resize, reposition when the browser is resized

 ### Notes
-The image thumb has to have the same name as the original image but with _thumb added in the filename.
+The image thumb has to have the same name as the original image but with _thumb added to the filename.

 ## Version 0.4
 ### Added custom arguments :